 Note: Because the

-SendbirdChatinstance in a client app is connected to the Sendbird server, Desk-related events are delivered to the Chat SDK's event delegates.
-The event delegates receive callbacks from the server through
+SendbirdChatinstance in a client app is connected to Sendbird server, Desk related events are delivered to the Chat SDK's event handlers.
+The event handlers receive callbacks from the server through the

 onUserJoined(), and other event callback methods.